Guided Walking Groups

 Wednesdays at 9.30 am from the car park outside the White Water Centre.
 The walks are mainly along good paths and suitable for buggies and wheel chairs.
 The walk is approximately 60 – 90 minutes in duration.

-Wednesdays at 1.30 pm from the bottom of the steps on Billingham Road near Norton Medical Centre.
+Wednesdays at 1.30: Meeting point: Near the old school arch Boots the Chemist on Norton High Street.
 These walks are approximately 60 minutes in duration.

 Newtown Resource Centre Durham Road